 The option to recognise certain equity instruments at fair value through equity was retained in particular for shares held through strategic partnerships and shares that the Group is required to hold in order to carry out certain activities.

-During the year ended 31 December 2021, the Group sell one of these investments and an unrealised gain of EUR 12 million was transferred to "retained earnings" (EUR 84 million at 31 December 2020).
+During the first half of 2022, the Group sold one of these investments and an unrealised gain of EUR 215 million was transferred to "retained earnings" (EUR 12 million at 31 December 2021).